Process Lasso Documentation

 DEL

-Terminate selected processes (forcible)
+Terminate selected processes

 CTRL+A

-Select All processes in current view
+Select all processes in current view

 Automation